nosana-ci/docs.nosana.io/docs/tokenomics/metrics.md

 ### Team tokens

-Team tokens are reserved for the founders of the Nosana project and its Foundation.
+Team tokens are reserved for the team.

 ::: tip
 <TokenDescription pool='Team'/>